vngthb/tryaga/README.md

     line [369, 559, 847, 1283, 1943]
 ```

-### Aggressive timeout curve in a configuration of 5 attempts with a total duration of 5000 seconds:
+### Aggressive timeout curve in a configuration of 5 attempts with a total duration of 5000 milliseconds:

 ```mermaid
 ---